 "‘Dark side of the human spirit’: Stephen Bright’s death penalty fight," coverage in The Guardian, June 18, 2023, featuring Visiting Professor Stephen Bright.

 B.A., University of Kentucky; J.D., University of Kentucky

-Stephen B. Bright is visiting professor of law at Georgetown and a visiting lecturer at Yale Law School.
-He spent 35 years at the Southern Center for Human Rights in Atlanta, first as director for 22 years and then as president and senior counsel through 2016.
-He has tried capital cases to juries in Alabama, Georgia and Mississippi, and argued and won four capital cases before the Supreme Court.
+He served as director the Southern Center for Human Rights in Atlanta from 1982 to 2005, and as its president and senior counsel from 2006 to 2016.
 Before joining the Center, he was a trial attorney at the Public Defender Service in Washington, DC, and a legal services attorney at the Appalachian Research & Defense Fund of Kentucky.
-He was also director of Law Students in Court, a clinical program operated by a consortium of law schools in Washington.
+He was also director of Law Students in Court (now called Rising for Justice), a clinical program operated by a consortium of law schools in Washington.

 He has taught at Yale Law School since 1993.
 Subjects of his litigation, teaching and writings include capital punishment, legal representation of poor people accused of crimes, racial discrimination in the criminal legal system, conditions and practices in prisons and jails, and judicial independence.
 He received the American Bar Association’s Thurgood Marshall Award in 1998.
 The Daily Report, Georgia’s legal newspaper, named him “Newsmaker of the Year” in 2003 for his contribution to bringing about creation of a public defender system in Georgia, and “Lawyer of the Year” in 2017 for his success in challenging racial discrimination before the Supreme Court.
 He received an honorary Doctor of Laws degree from Georgetown University in 2015.